Travelling to Rome

 Here's how to get to Rome on your own.

 Civitavecchia is 50 miles (80 km.) from the city of Rome.
-It is approximately a 1 to 1½ hour drive depending on traffic, 40 minutes by train to the S. Pietro station and 60 to 80 minutes by train to the Termini station.
+It is approximately a 1 to 1½ hour drive depending on traffic, 40 minutes by train to the S. Pietro station and 60 to 80 minutes by train to the Termini station - or there are bus options.

 Walk Rome ‘on your own’ with a cruise excursion: